praveek/launch.en/help/extension-dev/modules/edge/context.md

 ---
-title: Library module context
+title: Context in edge extension modules
-seo-title: Library module context
+seo-title: Context in edge extension modules
 description: This document covers the properties provided by the context object and the role they play in library modules.
 seo-description: This document covers the properties provided by the context object and the role they play in library modules.
 ---

-# Library module context
+# Context in edge extension modules

 All library modules in edge extensions are provided a `context` object when they are executed.
 This document covers the properties provided by the `context` object and the role they play in library modules.